dydxopsdao/v4-documentation/pages/validators/preparing_for_genesis.md

 git checkout -b $DYDX_MONIKER/gentx
 ```

-3. Copy the gentx file to the `v4-mainnets` repo (ensure that it is in the correct folder)
+3. Copy the gentx file to the `networks` repo (ensure that it is in the correct folder)

 ```bash
 cp $HOME_MAINNET_1/config/gentx/gentx-xxxxxxxxxxxx.json v4-mainnets/dydx-mainnet-1/gentx/gentx-$DYDX_MONIKER.json